Nursing

 Students are accepted contingent on available space and will only be admitted upon clearance of a background check and drug screen, as well as passage of validation testing for math and nursing skills.
 Completed WSCC-DNE physical form and CPR card will be required.
 Graduation from the Nursing Program is contingent on completing at least 25% of required program hours at Wallace State Community College.

-Requirements to be Completed After Admission to the Traditional, Mobility, Joint Enrollment Program of Study, or Joint Enrollment Program of Study for Mobility Students
+Requirements to be Completed After Admission to the Nursing Program

-1. Nursing students are required to submit an annual WSCC-DNE physical examination, including proof of Hepatitis B and other vaccination/immunity status which meets clinical agency contract requirements.
+1. Nursing students are required to submit an annual WSCC-DNE physical examination, including proof of Hepatitis B and other vaccination/immunity status that meet clinical agency contract requirements.

 2. Proof of active/current CPR certification for healthcare providers will be required.
 (American Red Cross BLS Healthcare Provider or American Heart Association BLS-Healthcare Provider).
 This certification can also be obtained by registering for EMS 100 at WSCC.
 (Online CPR courses will not be accepted).